Strong Transferable Adversarial Attacks via Ensembled Asymptotically Normal Distribution Learning: Ablation Study

-We further study the effect on attack performance of the approximation of perturbation distribution, i.e., accumulating historical gradients on the optimization trajectory.
-The experimental results are shown in Figure~\ref{fig:enable_accu_all}.
-Notably, the dashed lines are consistently higher than their solid ones of the same color, which indicates accumulating the historical gradients information is of great worth.
+We further examined the impact of the approximated perturbation distribution, specifically the accumulation of historical gradients along the optimization trajectory.
+The results, depicted in both Figure~\ref{fig:ablation_merge} (b) and Figure~\ref{fig:enable_accu_all}, demonstrate that the attack effectiveness is significantly enhanced by the statistical analysis of historical gradients.
+Notably, the dashed lines in Figure~\ref{fig:enable_accu_all} are consistently higher than their corresponding solid lines of the same color, underscoring the considerable value of incorporating historical gradient data into the optimization process.